There is nothing worse than a badly laid out room. It makes you feel uncomfortable and the Feng Shui is gone and past and looking a little Sheng Fade.

 Examples of some good bedroom layouts in small spaces.

 1. Maximising storage and purpose of the small bedroom.
 This cleverly laid out bedroom, although small certainly is not minimising on charm and style.
 Notice the pleasant colour scheme and the neatness of all components in the room.
+If a room lacks storage, hope chests can always be included to provide a mobile storage solution.
+If you’re wondering what is a hope chest, its a small chest, almost trunklike, which can fit in numerous spaces in any room.

 2. The bed in this small space could not have been placed anywhere else but it still is done with a sense of style being apparent in the colours selected and the practical positioning of one main side table and lamp.
 It is clutter free and inviting.